Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 ------------------------------------

 For example, let's use the `OpenAerialMap <https://openaerialmap.org/>`_ is an open collection of UAV imagery data, crowdsourced by users.
 The project is supported by a consortium of companies developing open source software and services for working with spatial data.
-As soon as your aerial image is published on Openaerialmap it's presented on the public map and can be fetched using TMS/WMTS protocols.
+As soon as your aerial image is published on OpenAerialMap it's presented on the public map and can be fetched using TMS/WMTS protocols.

 Select the image and copy link to TMS.

   .. figure:: _static/qgis/search_openaerialmap_image.png
-         :alt: Search for imagery in Openaerialmap
+         :alt: Search for imagery in OpenAerialMap
          :align: center
          :width: 15cm